westonopentrain/jobmatching-codex/README.md

 # User Capsule Upsert Service

 This Fastify service receives Bubble user profile data, generates domain and task capsules with OpenAI, embeds each capsule with `text-embedding-3-large`, and upserts both vectors into Pinecone.
+It also supports manual Job capsule generation and a lightweight job → candidate scoring endpoint so operators can test roles such as OB-GYN labeling immediately.
 Bubble receives only the capsule texts, vector identifiers, and metadata required to display and audit updates.

 ---